Julien Lahaut

-Julien Lahaut (6 September 1884 – 18 August 1950) was a Belgian politician and communist activist.
-He became leader of the Communist Party of Belgium after the First World War.
-A dissident during the German occupation of 1940–44, he became a vocal advocate for the abolition of the Belgian monarchy during the post-war "Royal Question".
-His assassination in August 1950, at the height of the crisis, has often been attributed to Belgian royalists but remains unsolved.
+Julien-Victor Lahaut (6 September 1884 – 18 August 1950) was a Belgian politician and communist activist who served as president of the Communist Party of Belgium from 1945 to 1950.
+An important figure during the German occupation of 1940–44, he became a vocal advocate for the abolition of the Belgian monarchy during the post-war Royal Question.
+His assassination in August 1950, at the height of the crisis, was linked to anti-communist and royalist elements inside the Belgian intelligence services by a team of historians in 2015; however, the murder remains officially unsolved.

 Political background

 During the First World War, Lahaut served in the Belgian army and was part of the Belgian Expeditionary Corps in Russia, fighting on the Eastern Front along with Imperial Russian forces.
 After his return to Belgium, he joined the new Communist Party of Belgium.
 He soon became a Communist deputy and was later the party's chairman.
 He was particularly vocal in his republican sympathies.

 During the German occupation of Belgium (1940–44), as the head of the Communist Party, Lahaut led the Strike of the 100,000 in May 1941 and was arrested.
 After failing to escape from captivity in the Citadel of Huy, he was deported to Mauthausen concentration camp.
 Although suffering considerable health effects, he was still alive when the camp was liberated by the Allies in 1945.